 For the icing: Use an electric whisk to beat the icing sugar and butter together in a large bowl until fluffy.
 Add the cream cheese and briefly beat together again until just combined.
 Don’t overbeat or it will become runny.
 Spread the icing over the muffins, then let the kids go mad icing the cakes with spooky jelly sweets and sprinkles.

-Tips for making Halloween muffins
+Top tips for making Halloween muffins:

 While you can use any type of carrot you find at the supermarket to make these tasty muffins, Scarlet Nantes will give you that amazing deep orange colour that's so associated with Halloween.